 - No shooting of woodchuck (groundhogs) is allowed.

-- A permit from the fish and wildlife headquarters is required to enter the waterfowl resting areas.
+- A permit from Tri-County FWA headquarters is required to enter the waterfowl resting areas.